jadielmwangi/Accounts-App/README.md

 ## Setup Instructions

-* Clone or Download from github, https://github.com
+* Clone or Download from github, https://github.com/jadielmwangi/
 * cd into the project folder.
 * run chmod+x on your project directory.
 * ./run.py to execute the program.

 ## Technologies Used
 * Python
-* Pip
 * Pyperclip

 ## Contact and Support details